A Black Sheep in Aroostook County

 Flour bins in a 1940s farm kitchen.

 Perhaps the girls got that idea from their stepfather, Orin’s dad.
 Fred W. Russell had good reason to know all about being hidden in odd places so his presence was not discovered.
-It took me a long time to find out why, but eventually the truth came out.

-I thought that was a bit odd, so sometime after Orin’s death in 1974, I asked his remaining half-sister, Fern Lundy Spear, if Fred W. Russell had had any siblings.
+I thought that was a bit odd, so sometime after Orin’s death in 1974, I asked his remaining half-sister, Fern Lundy Spear, if Fred W. Russell had any siblings.

 Then one day I bumped into a local genealogist who was married to a Fort Russell.
 I asked her about Fred.
 She smiled slightly and cleared her throat.

 “John was definitely Fred’s father.
-Betsy, however, couldn’t have been his natural mother as she gave birth to a daughter just before Fred was born…there wasn’t enough months between them.
+Betsy, however, couldn’t have been his real mother as she gave birth to a daughter just before Fred was born…there wasn’t enough months between them.
 But Betsy raised him, so as far as I’m concerned, she earned the right to be called his mother.”

 Betsy and John’s daughter Ada was born in late November, 1869, and Fred was born on April 10, 1870.